milandas632/online-job-portal-mern/README.md

 * Apply for jobs with an optional cover letter
 * Track submitted applications
 * Withdraw applications
-* View application status updates
+* View application-status updates

 ### Recruiter

 * Register as a recruiter
 * Create and update a company profile
+* Add company name, website, location, and description
 * Post new job vacancies
+* Add job title, category, salary, employment type, skills, and deadline
 * Edit, close, and delete vacancies
 * View published jobs
 * Review candidates who applied for each job